xwillxu/Pineapple/README.md

-# Pineapple-JS
+# Pineapple
-Pineapple thing that makes pineapples in anywhere
+Pineapple software that can be downloaded into any coding platform and used.
+Each Pineapple.sprite